NayThuta/my-portfolio/docs/projects/sustainable-irrigation-system.md

 The project successfully completed its intended scope, delivering a functional smart irrigation system prototype tailored for third-world farming communities.
 This milestone reflects the team's ability to design, assemble, and test a solution despite resource constraints, with my hardware layout and PCB design playing a key role in its realization.

 ### **Addressing Specific Needs**
-- **Monsoon Rainfall Management**: The system’s rain sensor (connected to RB1) detects heavy rainfall and reduces water flow, preventing waterlogging during monsoons.
-This ensures crops aren’t overwhelmed, a common issue for farmers with limited drainage infrastructure.
+- **Monsoon Rainfall Management**: The system's rain sensor (connected to RB1) detects heavy rainfall and reduces water flow, preventing waterlogging during monsoons.
+This ensures crops aren't overwhelmed, a common issue for farmers with limited drainage infrastructure.
 - **Drought Resilience**: During dry seasons, users can trigger pumps (RB2, RB3, RB6) via the master control button (RB0) to maintain soil moisture, addressing water scarcity with minimal manual effort.
 - **Affordability and Simplicity**: The minimized jumper wire design and component placement reduce production costs and maintenance needs, making it accessible for small-scale farmers.